REVERSAL POINT

 These systemic financial crises distinguish themselves from other types of economic distress in the following aspects.

-• Epicentre and transmission hub: These two crises emerged from the core centres of global economies and their negative impacts spread to other major economies and peripheries.
-In the Global Financial Crisis, the negative impact of the collapse in US subprime mortgages spread rapidly worldwide.
-In comparison, the Great Depression required two steps to unfold: Black Thursday of 1929 was “largely a U.S. phenomenon”; the European crisis of 1931, emanating from central Europe, was transmitted via London to become “a worldwide contagion.”
-On one hand, it could be deemed that the link between the American stock market collapse of 1929 and the global contagion of the systemic banking crisis of 1931 is tenuous in the Great Depression; on the other, capital that had moved to central Europe from the United States during the 1920s reversed in the 1930s, suggesting a link between the two incidences.
-(James, 2009) Nevertheless, despite differences, both the Vacuum Wave and the Globalization Wave share these two elements: core centres of global economies, namely London and New York, acted as transmission hubs to amplify these crises to a global level; and banking systems acted as mechanisms of systemic contagion.
+• International Contagion (epicenter and transmission hub): These two crises spread across advanced economies and peripheries through the international financial centres, namely London and New York.
+In the Global Financial Crisis (2007/8), the negative impact of the US subprime mortgage crisis spread rapidly worldwide.
+As a background, the risks of the US sub-prime loans were packaged in securitized products and sold across major economies.
+When the collapse in the subprime loans in the United States triggered a financial contagion across boarder like a wildfire.
+In comparison, the Great Depression unfolded through two steps: first, the Wall Street Crash in 1929 was “largely a U.S. phenomenon”; second, the Central European Banking Crisis of 1931, emanating from central Europe, was transmitted via London to become “a worldwide contagion.”
+On one hand, it could be deemed that the link between the American stock market collapse of 1929 and the global contagion of the systemic banking crisis of 1931 is tenuous in the Great Depression; on the other, the fact that capitals that had moved to the central Europe from the United States during the 1920s actually reversed in the 1930s suggests a link between the two incidences.
+(James, 2009) Nevertheless, despite differences, both the Vacuum Wave and the Globalization Wave share these two notions: core financial centres of global economies, namely London and New York, acted as transmission hubs to make these crises as financial contagions; and banking systems played a core role to unfold systemic financial crises.

-• The scale of government interventions: although the measures taken differ between these two cases, massive government interventions followed in both: fiscal expansion for the former case; monetary expansion for the latter.
+• The scale of government interventions: although the measures taken differ between these two cases, massive government interventions ensued: fiscal expansion for the former case; monetary expansion for the latter.

 The creation, destruction, and evaporation of modern money